bb-drummer/my-application-base/README.md

 example.

-### Database Setup
+### Application Setup

+Adjust settings in 'config/app.local.dist.php', and rename the file to 'config/app.local.php'.

-Create a database and adjust database settings in 'config/database.local.dist.php', and rename the file to 'config/database.local.php'
+Create a database and adjust database settings in your 'config/app.local.php' file.
 Execute the 'sql/install.sql' into that database your previously created.

+    mysql --user=yourdbuser --password="yourdbpassword" yourdbname < /path/to/myapp/sql/install.sql

 #### TODO
 Open the setup inside your browser (http://myappliction.tld/setup) and follow the steps...